 Forty-five Member States of the United Nations serve as members of the Commission at any one time.
 The Commission consists of one representative from each of the 45 Member States elected by the Economic and Social Council on the basis of equitable geographical distribution:

 - eight from Western Europe and other States

 Members are elected for a period of four years.

 The Bureau of the Commission plays a crucial role in facilitating the preparation for, and in ensuring the successful outcome of the annual sessions of the Commission.
 Bureau members serve for two years.
 In 2002, in order to improve its work and ensure continuity, the Commission decided to hold the first meeting of its subsequent session, immediately following the closure of the regular session, for the sole purpose of electing the new Chairperson and other members of the Bureau (ECOSOC decision 2002/234).

-The Bureau for the 61st session (2017) comprises the following members:
+The Bureau for the 62nd session (2018) of the Commission on the Status of Women comprises the following members:

-Mr. Andreas Glossner (Germany), Vice-Chair (Western European and other States Group)
+- H.E.
+Mr. David Donoghue (Ireland), Chair (Western European and other States Group)

 - Ms. Koki Muli Grignon (Kenya), Vice-Chair (African States Group)

 - Mr. Mauricio Carabali Baquero (Colombia), Vice-Chair (Latin American and Caribbean States Group)

 - Ms. Rena Tasuja (Estonia), Vice-Chair-designate (Eastern European States Group)